Management Groups

 FilePath

-File path, which contains details of CM Collections.
+File path that contains details of CM Collections.

 Working with direct-based Management Groups

-We have also added the Create-DirectManagementGroupUsingCmCollection.ps1 script to this folder, in our example we'll run the script from the same folder as the text files.
+• Create-DirectManagementGroupUsingFile.ps1 PowerShell script.
+In our example, we'll run the script from the same folder as the text file.

-To distinguish your direct-based Management Groups from your rule based groups, you should give them a meaningful naming convention, for the purposes of our example we have just used All Managed Windows as a prefix to indicate them.
+Unlike rule-based Management Groups, once a direct-based Management Group is added to 1E, you cannot change the name later.
+To distinguish your direct-based Management Groups from your rule-based groups, you should give them a meaningful name.
+For the purposes of our example, we just used All Windows as a prefix.

-Running the script to populate the direct-based Management Groups
+Running the script to populate the direct-based Management Group

-With the device files in place, in our example, we run the Create-DirectManagementGroupUsingFile.ps1 file with the following command-line:
+With the device file in place, in our example, we run the Create-DirectManagementGroupUsingFile.ps1 file with the following command-line:

 Copy

-Where the TachyonApiBaseUrl is set to our example instance of https://tachyon.1etrn.local and the -FolderPath is set to the C:\Sources\DeviceFolder we set up earlier.
+The TachyonApiBaseUrl is set to our example instance of psbetastg.stg.preprod.1e.com, the -FolderPath is set to E:\Temp\Customer\1E\Create-DirectManagementGroupUsingFile, and the 1E PowerShell Toolkit folder path is set to E:\Temp\Customer\1E\1epowershelltoolkit.v1.2.22.0.

 Checking the log file for Create-DirectManagementGroupUsingFile.ps1

-After running the script you will find a log file is created in the same directory where the Create-DirectManagementGroupUsingFile.ps1 is located.
-In our example we can see that the script completed without errors.
+After running the script, you will find that a log file is created in the same directory where the Create-DirectManagementGroupUsingFile.ps1 is located.
+In our example, we can see that the script completed without errors.

 Working with rule-based Management Groups